jonathanatsnyk/automated_harbor_scan/readme.md

 - Docker running and installed on your machine
 - You are signed into your harbor container registry after running docker login

-Change the below script values in app.py:
+Change the below script values in the app.py file:

 harbor_username ='<your harbor username here>'